FairwindsOps/rok8s-scripts/CONTRIBUTING.md

 # How to contribute

-Issues, whether bugs, tasks, or feature requests are essential for keeping rok8s-scripts (and ReactiveOps in general) great.
+Issues, whether bugs, tasks, or feature requests are essential for keeping rok8s-scripts (and Fairwinds in general) great.
 We believe it should be as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on